 The daily grade average shall represent one-half (1/2) of the grade.
 The major test/project average shall represent one-half (1/2) of the grade.
-There shall be a minimum of eight (8) separate daily grades and three (3) separate major grades each nine (9) weeks.
+There shall be a minimum of eight (8) separate daily grades with a recommended maximum of eighteen (18) and a minimum of three (3) separate major grades and a recommended maximum of five (5) for each nine (9) weeks.
 At least one major grade and 4 daily grades should be entered by the end of the fourth week of each nine-week grading period.
 Interim progress reports shall be issued for all students after the sixth week of the first nine week grading period due to UIL requirements.
 After the first nine-weeks, interim progress reports shall be issued the fourth week of the nine-week grading period.
 Supplemental progress reports may be issued at the teacher's discretion.
+Each of the nine-week grades shall be one-half (1/2) of the semester average.